 What if the Accuser is the Initial Aggressor in the Altercation?

 The jury will be more inclined to acquit you of the assault charges if the evidence shows that the accuser was the initial instigator in the physical confrontation.
-In fact, jurors are likelier to believe that you lawfully acted in self-defense if the accuser initiated physical contact with you.
+In my experience, jurors are likelier to believe that you lawfully acted in self-defense if the accuser initiated physical contact with you.

 What Does “Reasonable Belief” Mean in a Self-Defense Case?